Lorimer Road to Green Lake 9k Circle Route

 Lorimer Road Parking Directions

 Excellent signs direct you after you park your car.
 You will immediately see a Valley Trail sign that points to Rainbow Park one way, Meadow Park another, and Whistler Village a third way.
 Follow the trail sign that aims for Meadow Park (see above).
+There are several places to park along this route and Lorimer Rd is just one of several convenient spots.

 Other Whistler Running Trails